Setnakhte: Papyrus Harris

+Relief of Setnakhte from tomb KV14, painted over a erased relief of Tausret.

 The beginning of the Great Harris Papyrus or Papyrus Harris I, which documents the reign of Ramesses III, provides some details about Setnakhte's rise to power.
 An excerpt of James Henry Breasted's 1906 translation of this document is provided below:

 The land of Egypt was overthrown from without, and every man was thrown out of his right; they had no "chief mouth" for many years formerly until other times.
 The land of Egypt was in the hands of chiefs and of rulers of towns; one slew his neighbour, great and small.
 Other times having come after it, with empty years, Irsu ('a self-made man'), a certain Syrian (Kharu) was with them as chief (wr).
 He set plundering their (i.e., the people's) possessions.
 They made gods like men, and no offerings were presented in the temples.

 But when the gods inclined themselves to peace, to set the land in its rights according to its accustomed manner, they established their son, who came forth from their limbs, to be ruler, LPH, of every land, upon their great throne, Userkhaure-setepenre-meryamun, LPH, the son of Re, Setnakht-merire-meryamun, LPH.
 He was Khepri-Set, when he is enraged; he set in order the entire land which had been rebellious; he slew the rebels who were in the land of Egypt; he cleansed the great throne of Egypt; he was ruler of the Two Lands, on the throne of Atum.
 He gave ready faces to those who had been turned away.
 Every man knew his brother who had been walled in.
 He established the temples in possession of divine offerings, to offer to the gods according to their customary stipulations.

 Until 2000, Chancellor Bay was considered the only plausible candidate for this Irsu.
 However, an IFAO Ostracon no. 1864 found at Deir el-Medina dated to Year 5 records that 'Pharaoh (Siptah) LPH has killed the great enemy, Bay'.
 Because Chancellor Bay died at least 3 years before this 'Irsu', he can no longer be considered a plausible candidate for this historical figure.